 A competition is currently open for students to enter FAU's new Undergraduate Research Training Initiative for Student Enhancement (U-RISE) program funded by the National Institutes of Health.
-This program aims to promote diversity in biomedical science, by engaging students in a customized research intensive undergraduate experience.The U-RISE program will be implemented on the Jupiter Campus in coordination with the Wilkes Honors College, though students from all campuses and majors related biomedical research are encouraged to apply.
+The program is in its third year and is currently selecting students for the 2022-2023 class.
+This program aims to promote diversity in biomedical science, by engaging students in a customized research-intensive undergraduate experience.The focus of the program is to prepare students for a graduate school in biomedical science.
+The U-RISE program will be implemented on the Jupiter Campus; while students on the Jupiter campus will be prioritized, those from all campuses and majors related biomedical research are encouraged to apply.

 Applicants must be a U.S. citizen, permanent resident of the United States or similar status; be and remain an undergraduate student in good standing; plan to complete an undergraduate degree program.
 Applicants must be enrolled in FAU at the time of application submission and enrolled for the semester that they plan to begin the U-RISE program.